Hewitt rolls back years to beat Del Potro

-LONDON Something about the lawns of London bring out the best in Australian veteran Lleyton Hewitt and he gave a glimpse of the grasscourt arts to beat Juan Martin del Potro in Friday's quarter-finals of the Aegon Championships.
+LONDON Something about the lawns of London bring out the very best in Australian veteran Lleyton Hewitt and he gave another glimpse of the grasscourt arts on Friday to beat third seed Juan Martin del Potro in the quarter-finals of the Aegon Championships.

-The 32-year-old mixed skidding slices, sharp volleys and accurate serving to keep powerful third seed Del Potro under wraps in a 6-2 2-6 6-2 victory on a sun-splashed centre court at Queen's Club, ending the match at a gallop.
+The 32-year-old mixed skidding slices, sharp volleys and accurate serving to keep the powerful Del Potro under wraps in a 6-2 2-6 6-2 victory on a sun-splashed centre court at Queen's Club, ending the match at a gallop.

 The former Wimbledon champion and world number one and four-times Queen's Club winner will face Croatia's Marin Cilic in the last four after the defending champion beat second seed Tomas Berdych 7-5 7-6(4).